Orthodontic Retention - Richardson, TX

 Once it is time to remove your braces, your orthodontist will recommend some form of orthodontic retention to keep your new smile in place.
 Many patients do not understand the need for this type of appliance until they realize that teeth can easily shift back into their original position.
-At Richardson Orthodontics, Dr. Jones does not want to see months or years of hard work suddenly begin to disappear, which is why she is pleased to offer a variety of retainers that are each designed to help new smiles remain in their new location.
+At Richardson Orthodontics, Dr. Jones and Dr. Hanson do not want to see months or years of hard work suddenly begin to disappear, which is why they is pleased to offer a variety of retainers that are each designed to help new smiles remain in their new location.
 To find out which one will be right for you, search for an “orthodontist near me” and contact our office today.

 Standard Hawley or Wrap

 Considered to be the most common retainer type, this oral appliance is best for patients who have a normal overbite before beginning orthodontic treatment.
 They’re made using a traditional impression or digital scan and are a great solution for individuals in need of long-term retention.

 The disadvantages to these types of retainers are that they can be more costly, especially if created by lab technicians, and they often require adjusting.
 They’re easy to break and wires can be easily bent if not cared for properly and is best if used on individuals who do not have a sensitive gag reflex because of its posterior palatal coverage.

 The good news is that although they require regular adjusting, this can be a good thing for patients in need of feeling the muscles in their jaw and face move cohesively with their bite.
 If wearing a retainer that is not adjustable, it can cause you to shift your bite and result in teeth grinding.
 And although these are easy to break if stepped on, the acrylic is a hard material that will not stretch over time and can last with proper care and maintenance.